mbouazza-dev/RMI-WebService/README.md

 IfShare-App is a Java Application, it work with Eiffel-Corp in a Java RMI architecture to share Java Objects and features between them.

-IfShare-App is responsible to store the products, the announces and the store in a H2 database.
+IfShare-App is responsible to store the products, the announces and the store in a HashMap.
-It share Data with some SOAP services and use them, for example to convert currencies, contact bank details and more.
+It shares Data with some SOAP services and use them, for example to convert currencies, contact bank details and more.

 IfShare-App stores its store Object in the RMI registry, so, Eiffel Corp and If-Service can use it.
 The store it's accessible with the name storeService.